-The statistics include the full three-month period covering all cases including clear sky, clouds, rain, and thunderstorms.
-On convective days the MLH reached in the mean up to around 1.2 km and over all up to more than 2 km, however, on cloudy days the MLH stays about 400 m lower.
-This is also represented in the flux data when on cloudy days the surface heating is low.
-The sensible heat flux varies from 20 to 70 Wm-2, latent heat flux varies from 20 to 300 Wm-2, and net radiation from 20 to 400 Wm-2.
-The growing of the MLH starts in the morning when convection starts with the surface heating after sunrise and decays when the energy input decreases.
+The statistics include the full 3-month period covering all cases including clear sky, clouds, rain and thunderstorms.
+On convective days the MLH reached a mean of up to around 1.2 km and up to more than 2 km overall; however, on cloudy days the MLH stays about 400 m lower.
+This is also represented in the flux data when the surface heating is low on cloudy days.
+The sensible heat flux varies from 20 to $70 \text{ W} \text{ m}^{-2}$, latent heat flux varies from 20 to $300 \text{ W} \text{ m}^{-2}$ and net radiation varies from 20 to $400 \,\mathrm{W}\,\mathrm{m}^{-2}$.
+The growth of the MLH starts in the morning when convection starts with the surface heating after sunrise and decays when the energy input decreases.
 Thus, MLH development is clearly related to the surface fluxes.
-The maximum is reached around noon when most energy is available.
-This is also reflected by the positive correlation of the mean MLH and the surface fluxes plotted in Figure 7.
-The MLH is directly correlated with sensible heat flux and net radiation whereas the correlation to latent heat flux shows a hysteresis effect.
-The growing MLH follows the increasing latent heat flux but the MLH decays in the afternoon even when the latent heat flux is still present and does not decrease with a similar rate.
+The maximum is reached around noon when the most energy is available.
+This is also reflected in the positive correlation of the mean MLH and the surface fluxes plotted in Fig. 7.
+The MLH is directly correlated with sensible heat flux and net radiation, whereas the correlation to latent heat flux shows a hysteresis effect.
+The growing MLH follows the increasing latent heat flux, but the MLH decays in the afternoon even when the latent heat flux is still present and does not decrease with a similar rate.

-400 This example illustrated to use of long-term dataset to evaluate statistics and relationships between variables of different compartments like atmosphere and land-surface.
-Such relationships are the first step to develop new parameterizations or metrics for the description in land-surface models or to test existing models as we strive for in LAFO objective 3.
+This example illustrates the use of a long-term dataset to evaluate statistics and relationships between variables of different compartments like atmosphere and the land surface.
+Such relationships are the first step to develop new parameterizations or metrics for the description of land surface models or to test existing models (as outlined in LAFO objective 3).